KoksalBerkay/KoksalBerkay/README.md

 # 👋Hi, I am Koksal Berkay Denktas
 I’ve been coding since June 2019 and am currently pursuing a Bachelor’s in Computer Engineering at Politecnico di Torino.
 I’m focused on becoming a Full-Stack Developer, with a strong interest in Backend Development and Artificial Intelligence.
 I refine my skills through collaboration with university student teams, engaging in hobby projects, and exploring innovative technologies.

-🔭 I am currently dedicating my free time to developing an AI-powered project, [Note Taker](https://github.com/KoksalBerkay/note-taker).
+🔭 I am currently dedicating my free time to developing software for search and rescue robotics with ROS2.

 <br>🌍  I'm based in Turin/Italy<br>✉️  You can contact me at koksalberkaydenktas@gmail.com